Ch00k/orthanc-cli/README.md

 * manually downloading a release package from Github Releases [page](https://github.com/Ch00k/orthanc-cli/releases)

+### Completions

+_orthanc-cli_ comes with pre-built completion files for Bash, fish and Zsh.
+See [here](./completion/README.md) for details on how to use those files.

 ## Configuration

-orthanc-cli needs several settings configured in order to communicate with an Orthanc server: Orthanc server address, and username and password (in case the server requires authentication).
+_orthanc-cli_ needs several settings configured in order to communicate with an Orthanc server: Orthanc server address, and username and password (in case the server requires authentication).

 ### Orthanc server address